 Each year, our Hearing Clinic, along with our speech-language pathology and audiology graduate students, participates in annual Community Health Fairs.
 These include the Tucson Festival of Hope and the Healthy Aging Expo.

-One-day Interactive Camps for Adolescents with Autism have included “Chemistry Can Be Fun” and “Optics and Astronomy Camp: Seeing is Believing.”
+One-day STEAM Interactive Camps for Adolescents with Autism have included "Chemistry Can Be Fun" and "Optics and Astronomy Camp: Seeing is Believing."
 These camps are possible through funding from the Autism Society Southern Arizona and through collaborations between SLHS, Chemistry and Biochemistry, Medical Imaging, Optics, Education, National Optical Astronomy Observatory, Aerospace and Mechanical Engineering, and the School of Art.

 The Protect Your Ears Project is a community education and outreach project for raising hearing health awareness in school-age children.
 The program has established a partnership with KidCo, an afterschool program managed by Tucson Parks and Recreation, to facilitate informational sessions with fun and engaging activities during which children are provided an overview of how we hear, hearing protection, and effective communication strategies.
 Funding for PYEP comes from the generous support of donors, including the Pignatelli Family and UniSource Corporation.